 With a practice that covers a unique combination of government affairs, criminal defense, and business litigation issues, Mr. Walsh oversees a wide range of matters for clients facing critical, cutting-edge challenges and opportunities.
 Each of these distinct but often intersecting areas of practice requires Mr. Walsh to employ the following approach in his lobbying, litigation, and criminal defense work: learn the facts, marshal the evidence, sharpen the arguments, and deliver a cogent, well-reasoned, and persuasive presentation.
 He deploys these methods across a wide variety of matters that range from state government relations to complex business litigation to internal, government, and regulatory investigations, appearing before New Jersey state agencies and government officials, as well as federal and state prosecutors and jurists in New York and New Jersey.

 Mr. Walsh honed this approach as a Criminal Division lawyer at the U.S. Attorney's Office, where he prosecuted economic crimes and fraud cases from 2003 through 2008 in the District of New Jersey, and, prior to that, as an elected local government official in New Jersey.
-His distinctive background shapes his role as Co-Chair of the Gibbons Government Affairs Department, the #1 lawyer-lobbying firm as ranked by the New Jersey Law Journal for nine consecutive years, as he advocates for his clients’ business interests before state agencies and executive branch officials in Trenton, New Jersey.
+His distinctive background shapes his role as Co-Chair of the Gibbons Government Affairs Department, the #1 lawyer-lobbying firm as ranked by the New Jersey Law Journal for ten consecutive years, as he advocates for his clients’ business interests before state agencies and executive branch officials in Trenton, New Jersey.

 As a trusted business litigation attorney, Mr. Walsh has tried cases to verdict and handles litigation and arbitration in connection with the federal Commodities Exchange Act, the rights of minority shareholders, pharmaceutical licensing disputes, and the scope of employment restrictive covenants, including non-compete and non-solicitation agreements.
-He has also sought and defended against temporary restraining orders and preliminary and permanent injunctions on behalf of a diverse set of clients, including real estate developers, hotels, supermarkets, and closely held companies.
+He has also sought and defended against temporary restraining orders and preliminary and permanent injunctions on behalf of a diverse set of clients, including military contractors, real estate developers, hotels, supermarkets, and closely held companies.